pivotal-cf/java-cfenv/java-cfenv-boot-pivotal-sso/README.md

-# Spring Cloud SSO Starter library
+# Spring Cloud SSO support

-The Spring Cloud SSO Starter library is for use with the Pivotal Single Sign-On Service on Cloud Foundry.
-This library uses VCAP_SERVICES environment data to set Spring Security 5.x properties, thus removing much of manual Spring Security 5 boilerplate OAuth2/OIDC client configuration.
+The Spring Cloud SSO support is for use with the Pivotal Single Sign-On Service on Cloud Foundry.
+This library uses the `VCAP_SERVICES` environment data to set Spring Security 5.x properties, thus removing much of manual Spring Security 5 boilerplate OAuth2/OIDC client configuration.

 ### Spring Applications

-Spring Applications can use this connector to auto-configure its OAuth 2.0 client which enables the application with the Pivotal Single Sign-On Service
+Spring Applications can use this connector to auto-configure Spring Security's OAuth 2.0 client which enables the application with the Pivotal Single Sign-On Service.

 This service provides the following properties to your spring application: